-Push and release the UP $\triangle$ or DOWN $\nabla$ arrow button until the Vehicle Info icon is highlighted in the DID.
-Push and release the RIGHT arrow button to enter the submenus items of Vehicle Info. follow the directional prompts to access or reset any of the following Vehicle Info submenu items:
+Push and release the up or down arrow button until the Vehicle Info menu item is highlighted in the instrument cluster display. push and release the right arrow button to enter the submenus items of Vehicle Info. follow the directional prompts to access or reset any of the following Vehicle Info submenu items: